andersgs/dnabarcodereader/INSTALL_OSX.md

         >>> help(zdb)

-Again, typing `q` will take out of the help screen, and return you to the command prompt.
+And as before, typing `q` will take you out of the help screen, and return you to the command prompt.

 If you have reached here with no hicups, then you have all the `Python` prerequisites to run `DNABarcodeReader`.
 Now, let us move on to some of the others.